cuplsensor/cuplcodec/docs/tutorial/index.rst

 At the provisioning stage, a random secret key is generated that is unique to each sensor.
 This is a shared secret: it is stored both by the web application and in the sensor.

-The encoder computes the HMAC every time a new sample is collected (i.e. for each call of cbuf_pushsample).
+The encoder computes the HMAC every time a new sample is collected (i.e. for each call of enc_pushsample).
 When PSCodec decodes a capture, it verifies the HMAC.
 If this fails an error is raised.
 The web application can respond by not storing the capture data and notifying the user with error 409.